 How are registered designs protected in the UK?

-Even if the design is novel, there is the second question of whether it has individual character.
+Designs may be protected in the UK by registration if they are novel and have individual character.
+Even if the design is novel, you need to confirm if it has individual character.
 This is judged by whether it makes a different overall impression on the informed user than the impression made by any existing design.

 Who can make a registered design infringement claim?